-CFSC’s goals in our work on Indigenous issues are:
+CFSC’s goals in our work on Indigenous rights are:

-- to work with Indigenous peoples to educate ourselves and the wider Canadian society;
+- to work with Indigenous partners to educate ourselves and the wider Canadian society;

 - to raise Friends’ awareness of the concerns of Indigenous peoples, and to stimulate their active participation in supporting those concerns;

-- to provide small grants to Indigenous groups working for self-empowerment;
+- to provide small grants to grassroots Indigenous groups working for self-empowerment;

-- to focus on Indigenous rights issues such as:
+- to focus on Indigenous peoples’ human rights issues such as:

 - land rights and self-determination;